Faculty Credentialing Policy

 - The Office of Institutional Research and Effectiveness generates the faculty roster and uses personnel file documentation to qualify faculty to teach courses.
 Deans must ensure appropriate documentation is submitted to the Office of Academic Affairs and Enrollment Management for each faculty member.

-- The Role of Faculty: It is the responsibility of prospective full-time or part-time faculty to provide the University with all of the documentation needed to verify credentials.
+It is the responsibility of prospective full-time or part-time faculty to provide the University with all the documentation needed to verify credentials.
 The documentation includes, but is not limited to, a curriculum vita, official transcripts, and information regarding training/certification to teach online courses submitted directly to the Office of Academic Affairs and Enrollment Management from the issuing institution; appropriate licenses or certifications; and verification of work related to teaching experience (as needed).
 The cost to obtain documents required is borne by the prospective faculty member.
-The University may periodically request updated documents in order to maintain credentialing files.
+The University may periodically request updated documents to maintain credentialing files.

-- Transcripts from Non-Regional Accredited Institutions: The hiring of faculty whose qualifying degree is from a non-regionally accredited institution in the United States will be considered on a case by case basis.
-Specific colleges or departments may have guidelines that prevent hiring faculty from non-regional accredited institutions.
-Should a dean and department head consider the credential from a non-regionally-accredited institution, significant additional criteria beyond the usual must be documented and submitted to the Office of Institutional Research and Effectiveness for review and consideration.
+- Transcripts from institutions without USDOE-approved institutional accreditation: The hiring of faculty whose qualifying degree is from an institution in the United States without USDOE-approved institutional accreditation will be considered on a case-by-case basis.
+Specific colleges or departments may have guidelines that prevent hiring faculty from institutions without USDOE-approved institutional accreditation.
+Should a dean and department head consider such a credential, significant additional criteria beyond the usual must be documented and submitted to the Office of Institutional Research and Effectiveness for review and consideration.

-- Undergraduate and graduate degrees and coursework (in addition to the highest degree earned) closely related to the teaching discipline;
+- Undergraduate and graduate degrees and coursework (in addition to the highest degree earned) are closely related to the teaching discipline.

-- Number of graduate credit hours earned in the teaching discipline or related teaching discipline;
+- Number of graduate credit hours earned in the teaching discipline or a related teaching discipline.

 - Scholarly publications in the teaching discipline (other than “vanity” press publications as determined by the department/college); and/or